denxifenn/Nemo_techseries/NemoApp/API_DOCUMENTATION.md

 Note on UIDs and signup/login flow:
 - Normal users receive Firebase-generated random, immutable UIDs on registration/sign-in.
 These are the canonical identifiers used by the backend and Firestore.
 - Admin accounts may be provisioned via Firebase Admin SDK with a custom, human-readable UID (e.g., "admin1").
 This is optional and performed outside normal user signup.
-- Frontend handles email+password sign-in via Firebase Auth to obtain an ID token.
+- Frontend handles phone+password sign-in via Firebase Auth using a phone-to-email alias (e.g., 6591234567@phone.local) to obtain an ID token.
 The backend never receives raw passwords; it only verifies the ID token and extracts the UID.
 ## Response Format
 All responses follow this structure:
 ```json